LukeShortCloud/rootpages/src/linux_distributions/chromium_os.rst

 Virtual Machine External Storage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Untrusted virtual machines (only available in developer mode) can use external storage devices.
+Untrusted virtual machines (only available in Developer Mode) can use external storage devices.
 [23]

 View the available devices that can be used for external storage.
 These are the same that will appear in the ``Files`` app.